GamePulseStudio/gamepulse-sdk/SECURITY.md

 ## Supported Versions

-We actively support the following versions of the GameAlytics SDK with security updates:
+We actively support the following versions of the GamePulse SDK with security updates:

 | Version | Supported          |
 | ------- | ------------------ |